InterstellarScience/Personal-Quantum-Lab/README.md

 ## Purpose

-The goal of this repository is to document my progress in quantum computing and quantum communication through practical, hands-on projects while building a growing portfolio of implementations and simulations.
+The goal of the PQL is to document my progress in quantum computing and quantum communication through practical, hands-on projects while building a growing portfolio of implementations and simulations.

 ---